 A range of businesses in Winthrop provide critical services to people throughout the town and the region.
 Many of Winthrop's public facilities and services are in the village area.
-The Town Office, the Charles M. Bailey Public Library, Winthrop schools, the State salt shed, the town garage, the Winthrop Utilities District, and the volunteer fire and rescue department are near the town center.
+The Town Office, the Charles M. Bailey Public Library, Winthrop schools, the State salt shed, the town garage, and the volunteer fire and rescue department are near the town center.

 Winthrop's largest employers include Progressive Distributors on Route 202, Dave's Appliance on Central Street in the downtown areas, Hannaford Supermarket on Main Street, and Alternative Manufacturing, Inc. (AMI) partially in the Village District and partially in the Shoreland District (located prior to adoption of any Shoreland Zoning Ordinances).
 Progressive Distributors employs between 250 to 499 employees at any given time and supplies the local grocery store chains.
 AMI employs approximately 100 individuals and manufactures electronic parts.
-Dave's Appliance sells and services appliances as well as heat pumps and has roughly 55 employees.
-Hannaford Supermarket employs roughly 150 people.
+Dave's Appliance sells appliances and has roughly 55 employees.
+Hannaford Supermarket has roughly 150 employees.

 Winthrop Utilities District supplies public water and sewer connections, extending through the Village, the General Commercial, and the Industrial Districts.
-According to staff at the Winthrop Utilities District, the system has the capacity to accommodate an expansion.
+According to staff at the Winthrop Utilities District, the system can accommodate an expansion.